top of page

 • Must have access to reliable transportation (bike or bus included)

-• Must be enrolled at Western for entirety of employment
+• Must be enrolled at Western for the duration of employment (through fall quarter 2025)

 Our Farm’s Mission: